ryanrudolfoba/SteamOS-installer-dualboot-wizard/README.md

 16. Windows installer will load and once it arrives on the screen to select the target destination - there will already be a free space that can be used for Windows!
 It also shows the 16GiB partition that I have allocated for SteamOS.

     ![image](https://user-images.githubusercontent.com/98122529/217674130-a7528fc7-497b-4993-a1b6-33f5546137ca.png)

+## Future Plans
+Integrate Clover or rEFInd as part of the dual boot wizard.